CodyNicholson/Self-Driving_Car_Nanodegree_Notes/02_Finding_Lane_Lines/1_The_Problem.md

-#Defining The Problem
+# Defining The Problem

-When a person drives, they use their eyes to percieve the world around them and make decisions according to what they see
+When a person drives, they use their eyes to perceive the world around them and make decisions according to what they see

 A self-driving car can do this too by using its' many cameras